trgrimm/trgrimm.github.io/_pages/about.md

 About Me
 ======

-I am a PhD data scientist and statistician with a passion for understanding and learning from data to help others make informed decisions.
+I am a data scientist and statistician with a passion for understanding and learning from data to help others make informed decisions.
 I especially love collaborating with people with different backgrounds and learning about other fields so that I can better understand and approach problems.

 Throughout my career, I have gained experience with a wide variety of methods and technologies, including: